dssg/MLinPractice/README.md

     that are performing equally well all learning the same patterns and generating the same predictions?
 How should you select one to deploy if they are not?
-In this class, we’ll begin to answer these questions, focusing on the choice of performance metrics how they relate to your project’s goals, scope, and formulation.
+In this class, we’ll begin to answer these questions, focusing on the choice of performance metrics and how they relate to your project’s goals, scope, and formulation.

     Required Reading: